 KINS 255.
-Human Anatomy and Physiology I
+Human Anatomy and Physiology I Science and Mathematics Group 1 course

 An integrated study of the normal function and structure of organs and organ systems in the human organism with some exploration of comparative/ pathophysiology to reinforce concepts of normal physiological function.
 Topics include examining the fundamental principles of homeostasis, biochemistry, cell biology, and energy metabolism, followed by histology, integumentary, skeletal, muscular, and nervous systems.
 Includes laboratory.
 Prerequisite: one course in biology or KINS 100.